Editorial Review

 Peptides that support testosterone production operate through the hypothalamic-pituitary-gonadal (HPG) axis, stimulating the body's own testosterone synthesis rather than introducing exogenous testosterone.
 This approach preserves fertility, maintains testicular function, and avoids the feedback suppression that occurs with testosterone replacement therapy (TRT).

 HCG (Human Chorionic Gonadotropin): HCG mimics LH at the Leydig cell receptor, directly stimulating testicular testosterone synthesis.
-While technically a glycoprotein rather than a small peptide, HCG is widely used in research and clinical practice as an adjunct to or alternative for testosterone replacement.
-A study in Fertility and Sterility (2005) showed that HCG co-administration with testosterone maintained intratesticular testosterone levels and spermatogenesis in men receiving exogenous testosterone — a significant consideration for the over-50 population where fertility preservation may still be relevant.
+While technically a glycoprotein rather than a small peptide, HCG appears in both research literature and prescription clinical contexts—distinct from research-use catalog peptides.

 Free Peptide Calculator